cailholm/TaskMe/README.md

 ==========

  v1.0

     Initial version.
 Features:
-	* asking about user's activity periodically
+	* asking about user's activity periodically,
 	* configuring the extension with:
-	    - period interval
+	    - period interval,
-		- calendar where events are inserted
+		- calendar where events are inserted.